-The movement in the provision for impairment of trade receivables is disclosed in Note 13 ii) Credit risk (continued)
+The movement in the provision for impairment of trade receivables is disclosed in Note 13.

-Notes to the Consolidated Financial Statements For the year ended 31 December 2019
+Notes to the Consolidated Financial Statements For the year ended 31 December 2019 a) Financial risk management (continued)

-.5.
-FINANCIAL RISK AND CAPITAL MANAGEMENT (CONTINUED)
+5. FINANCIAL RISK AND CAPITAL MANAGEMENT (CONTINUED) (continued)